studersi/test-4/tutorial-4/README.md

 SSLCertificateChainFile /etc/ssl/certs/lets-encrypt-chain.crt
 ```

-###Step 5: Examine the chain of trust
+###Step 5: Examining the chain of trust

-Before we can use the browser or curl to call our server, it is a good practice to check the chain of trust and to make sure the encryption is well configured.
+Before we can start using the browser or curl to call our server, it is a good practice to check the chain of trust and to make sure the encryption is properly configured.
 Let's start the server and check it out.
 We will use the command line tool `openssl` again.
-It really shines with all the options it features.
+It really shines with all the options it has.
 However, _OpenSSL_ does not have a list of known and trusted certificate authorities.
-We have to tell the tool about the _Let's Encrypt_ certificate authority or it's root certificate respectively.
-We will fetch it from _Let's Encrypt_ and we will then call `openssl` with the root CA as parameter:
+We have to tell the tool about the _Let's Encrypt_ certificate authority and its root certificate respectively.
+We will fetch it from _Let's Encrypt_ and we will then call `openssl` with the root CA as a parameter:

 ```bash
 $> wget https://letsencrypt.org/certs/isrgrootx1.pem -O /tmp/ca-lets-encrypt.crt